FS > M.A.Y.B.E.

 • When writing your next review, read and gauge the emotional or feeling-qualities of your critical voice.
 Professional critics usually develop a nuanced and even friendly tone.
 How could your voice be altered to convey a more educated or deeply-familiar tone?
 There are often members of a reviewer’s audience who will naturally come to an opposite appraisal, as their subjective experience or psychology differs.

-Own your procrastination with Whole Productivity, a new system → Get my free INTJ COVID-19 Guide → Explore your gifts with my INTJ Workbook → Other Publications → ...and the fake word of the hour: "Carpern."
-I think this is related to cats, or possibly dogs.
+Own your procrastination with Whole Productivity, a new system → Get my free INTJ COVID-19 Guide → Explore your gifts with my INTJ Workbook → Other Publications → ...and the fake word of the hour: "Beskipdor."
+Which I believe is a term used when speaking about fast food.

 ·